 From June 2025 to January 2026, MicroPoints transformed the customer base economics.

-Participation grew by a factor of 10.6x in just seven months, with thousands of rewards redeemed.
+Participation grew by a factor of 10.6x in just seven months.

 The massive shift in repeat rates means loyalty members are 3.5x more likely to come back.
 In a category where customers can easily drift to competitors or lose interest entirely, that retention changes the fundamental economics of the business.